mitranim/wordplay/readme.md

 "pausitive thinking" (taking a pause to make good decisions)

-missteak (not having steak for a dinner)
+missteak (not having steak for dinner)

 waisted (opposite of starved)